DosMike/SM-Formula/README.md

 You can use `sm_eval <formula>` or `sm_calc <formula>` to compute values, the result is displayed to you.
 This is available to all players, but only players with the RCon admin-flag can use ConVars!

-If you need to reload the configs, you can use `sm_formula_reload`.
-This should keep all user variables, unless assigned in `OnFormulasReloaded`.
+Another command is `sm_mathexec <commands>`.
+This is the command equivalent to exec entries in the config.
+You can specify math expressions within pound signs (`#`) to be evaluated.
+If you have the cvar admin flag you can use ConVar names as variables within those expressions.
+After evaluation the command will be run as client (unless called through server console), so permissions should be honored.
+If you need a literal `#` you can double it up as with the config.
+The example from above would now look something like `sm_mathexec sm_slap @all #round[rand[0,1]]#`

+There's a set of commands similar to SourceMods plugin commands for managing configs.
+- `sm_formula_list` will show all known and loaded configs.
+Names usually stick around until map change.
+- `sm_formula_load <name>` will load a config if not already loaded.
+- `sm_formula_reload` will nuke and reload default and map configs.
+- `sm_formula_reload <name>` will only reload the specified config.
+- `sm_formula_unload` will completely unload all configs.
+- `sm_formula_unload <name>` will only unload the specified config.

-In case you want to unload all configs for some reason, you can do so with `sm_formula_unload` instead of `sm plugins unload formula`.
-This will keep current user vars in memory as well.
-This command as well as the reload command requires the config admin flag (This should come as no surprise, you're un-/reloading configs here).
+Specify the config names relative to the `sourcemod/configs/formula/` directory.
+You can specify and organize configs in sub folders but don't add the `.cfg` extension for the commands.
+Unloading config will keep all user variables set by the config in memory until map change.
+These commands require the config admin flag (This should come as no surprise, you're un-/reloading configs here).

 ## Plugins